rin-w/b/src/software/midi-editor/reaper.md

 - `Shift` + `Alt` + `L-Click` allows you to draw notes freehand.
 - You can show the notes through many layers of MIDI tracks using the track list ([context menu] -> `Contents` -> `Track List`)
-- Within the track list, the arrow button targets that track as the base for editing.
+- On the track list, the arrow button targets that track as the base for editing.
 This can be used as your usual track navigator.
 - If the track is unlocked, it means it can be edited (together with the base target) at the current state of the piano roll.